wattsworth/joule/docs/using_joule.rst

 ``joule logs`` -- view stdout and stderr from a module

   Joule keeps a rolling log of module output.
-By default the last 100 lines are stored, this can be configured in :ref:`main.conf`
+By default the last 100 lines are stored, see :ref:`sec-system-configuration` to customize this value.

   .. raw:: html